Choose an MCSE certification to view its details and required exams:

 Frequently asked questions

-- Q. What is the difference between the new MCSE specialties, introduced in September 2016, and the existing ones?
+- What is the difference between the new MCSE specialties, introduced in September 2016, and the existing ones?

-A. The new MCSE certifications (MCSE: Cloud Platform and Infrastructure, MCSE: Mobility, MCSE: Data Management and Analytics, MCSE: Productivity) are aligned to Centers of Excellence, used by the Microsoft Partner Network to identify technical competencies that are widely recognizable by both Microsoft partners and customers.
+The new MCSE certifications (MCSE: Cloud Platform and Infrastructure, MCSE: Mobility, MCSE: Data Management and Analytics, MCSE: Productivity) are aligned to Centers of Excellence, used by the Microsoft Partner Network to identify technical competencies that are widely recognisable by both Microsoft partners and customers.
 These credentials do not have a recertification requirement.
 Instead, the achievement date signifies how you keep up with changes to the technology.
 Every year, you have the opportunity to re-earn the certification by passing an exam from the list of electives, demonstrating your investment in broadening or deepening your skills in a given Center of Excellence.
 Each time you earn the certification, a new certification entry is added to your transcript.
-This process replaces the existing recertification requirement of taking a specific recertification exam every three years to prevent your certification from going inactive.
+This process replaces the existing recertification requirement of taking a specific recertification exam every three years to prevent your certification from becoming inactive.